 - Official transcripts of all college coursework, one of which must indicate a completed bachelor's degree in nursing from a regionally accredited institution

 See Applying to the Program for application packets and details on the requirements and deadlines.

-With the approval of the School of Nursing, students may substitute relevant credits earned in other accredited graduate programs toward their Metropolitan State degree.
-Students may request that up to eight graduate semester credits apply toward MSN degree completion.
+With the approval of the School of Nursing, students may substitute relevant credits earned in other regionally accredited graduate programs toward their Metropolitan State degree.
+Students may request up to eight graduate semester credits be applied toward MSN degree completion.
 This total includes graduate credits taken at Metropolitan State University as a non-degree seeking student prior to admission to the MSN program.
 Cross-listed courses taken for graduate credit while enrolled in the Metropolitan State RN-BSN program are not included in the eight credit transfer maximum.

 Evaluation of Credentials of Graduates of Foreign Nursing Schools

 Graduates of foreign nursing schools who apply to the MSN program are required to have transcripts evaluated by a credentials evaluation service.
 The evaluation report will serve as the basis for the transcript evaluation needed for admission to the University and to the graduate nursing program.

 All requirements for the MSN degree must be completed within five years of the first semester of enrollment in the MSN program.
 Student requests for a one-time extension of up to one year may be considered if, prior to expiration of the initial five years, the student makes a written request to the School of Nursing.
 The request should include the rationale for the request, a detailed plan regarding completion of degree requirements, and a target completion date.